IsItEditingTime/documentation/content/creator/3d-modeling/textures.md

 weight: 4
 ---

 Textures are a key part of the 3D art pipeline to achieve the look and feel you want for your scene.
-In this section you will find everything you need to know to create your textures, limitations, nodes in Blender and optimizing them to perform as its best!
+In this section, you will find everything you need to know to create your textures, limitations, nodes in Blender and optimizing them to perform as its best!

 # **Limitations**

 ## **Texture Size Constraints**

-Currently the Decentraland Explorer compress the textures at a maximun of 512px for optimization purpeses using an Asset Bundle Converter after the scene is uplaoded to the content servers.
+Currently, the Decentraland Explorer compresses the textures at a maximum of 512px for optimization purposes using an Asset Bundle Converter after the scene is uploaded to the content servers.
 Be sure to take this limitations into account when creating your assets!

 Another important point to take into account is that textures should be always power of two, any textures that are not following this specification may bring issues when rendering the scene.